Participation of women in the Olympics: Athletics

 In combined events at the Olympics, women compete in the seven-event heptathlon but men compete in three more events in the decathlon.
 A women's pentathlon was held from 1964 to 1980, before being expanded to the heptathlon.

 In sprint hurdles at the Olympics, men compete in the 110 metres hurdles, while women cover 100 metres.
 Women ran 80 metres up to the 1968 Olympics; this was extended to 100 metres in 1961, albeit on a trial basis, the new distance of 100 metres became official in 1969.
 No date has been given for the addition of the 10 metres.
 Both men and women clear a total of ten hurdles during the races and both genders take three steps between the hurdles at elite level.
-Any amendment to the women's distance to match the men's would impact either the athlete technique or number of hurdles in the event, or result in the exclusion of women with shorter strides.

 Historically, women competed over 3000 metres until this was matched to the men's 5000 metres event in 1996.
 Similarly, women competed in a 10 kilometres race walk in 1992 and 1996 before this was changed to the standard men's distance of 20 km.
 The expansion of the women's athletics programme to match the men's was a slow one.
 Triple jump was added in 1996, hammer throw and pole vault in 2000, and steeplechase in 2008.
-The sole difference remaining is the men-only 50 kilometres race walk event.
-While the inclusion of a women's 50 km event has been advocated, proposals have also been mooted to remove the men's event entirely from the Olympics.
+The last difference remaining (excluding hurdle height and throwing implement differences which still persist) was the men-only 50 kilometres race walk event, which was removed from the Olympics in 2024 and replaced with the marathon race walk mixed relay.